lovefunCode/LeetCode-TypeScript/Problems.md

 You can find the code in [`combinationSum.ts`](./DFS/combinationSum.ts)
 4. LeetCode 78.
 Subsets https://leetcode.com/problems/subsets/description/ </br>
 You can find the code in [`subsets.ts`](./DFS/subsets.ts)
+5. LeetCode 1376.
+Time Needed to Inform All Employees https://leetcode.com/problems/time-needed-to-inform-all-employees/ </br>
+You can find the code in [`Permute.ts`](./DFS/numOfMinutes.js) </br>

 # 11. BFS